-While applying lotion or hand cream is the most obvious solution when you’re dealing with dry skin, there are a few other things you can do to help protect your hands and prevent irritation.
-Ahead, we’ll answer common questions about dry skin on your hands and provide our best tips and tricks to keep skin soft, smooth, and hydrated all year round.
+While applying lotion or hand cream is the most obvious solution when you’re dealing with dry skin on your hands, there are a few other things you can do to help protect your hands and prevent irritation.
+Ahead, we’ll reveal some of the common causes of dry, cracked hands and provide our best tips and tricks to keep skin soft, smooth, and hydrated all year round.

 Why Are My Hands So Dry?